elie29/oci-driver/readme.md

 Run `composer install`

 ## Using OCI Query Builder
-OCI Query Builder provides a light builder class to dynamically create SQL queries.
+OCI Query Builder provides a lightweight builder to dynamically create SQL queries.
 It **does not** validate the query at all.

 ### Select builder